kirenz/mr/docs/code-overview.md

 You should be able to use scikit-learn and Pandas to:

 - Obtain correlations
+- Fit a model
 - Use a categorical predictor in your model
+- Make predictions
-- Evaluate your model with R squared
+- Evaluate your model (with MSE, MAE and RMSE)

 ```